BackSH00TER/AlexaSkillSkiResort/readme.md

 # TODO

+Look into how to use onthesnow api: http://docs.clientservice.onthesnow.com/docs/index.html
+- If it works well, replace all the individual scraping with this

+If going to continue scraping individual websites, need to look into possibly switching over to using Puppeteer.
+Sites that load content dynamically don't work with Cheerio.

 Add: Big Sky, Heavenly, Jackson Hole, Squaw Valley, and other tahoes resorts,  Vail, Whistler

 - Rename lambda function